 The Heart in Motion Internship Program is an opportunity given to members who are thinking of taking on a leadership role.
 The Internship Program seeks to help individuals gain experience and develop the skills necessary to be a leader.
-As an intern, you'll gain valuable leadership and management skills by assisting the Events, Membership, and Enrichment departments behind the scene!
+As an intern, you'll gain valuable leadership and management skills by assisting the Events, Membership, and Outreach departments behind the scene!

 Once accepted into the Internship Program, you will undergo a week of Pre-Internship online training.
 You will be given an overview of HIM and be prepared for training under the Internship Crew.

 All interns must attend the Internship Orientation which is held at the beginning of the Internship Program.
 You will meet the Internship Crew and fellow interns.
 This is typically the only face to face meeting you'll need to attend.
 The orientation is usually held during the first weekend of the program.

 You will be assigned a mentor and a buddy who will provide you guidance and support to ensure your successful completion of the program.
 Afterward, you will be able to apply for any officer position.

 Still unsure of whether or not you should join our internship program?
 Here are a few things a keep in mind!